Kenneth Clark: Later years: 1970–1983

 Clark made a series of six programmes for ITV.
 They were collectively titled Pioneers of Modern Painting, directed by his son Colin.
-They were screened in November and December 1971, with a programme on each of Manet, Cezanne, Monet, Seurat, Rousseau, and Munch.
+They were screened in November and December 1971, with a programme on each of Manet, Cezanne, Monet, Seurat, Rousseau and Munch.
 Although they were shown on commercial television, there were no advertising breaks during each programme.
 With the aid of a grant from the National Endowment for the Humanities, the National Gallery of Art in Washington DC acquired copies of the series and distributed them to colleges and universities throughout the US.
+In 1973 he made Romantic Art Versus Classic Art for ITV.

-Five years later, Clark returned to the BBC, presenting five programmes about Rembrandt.
+In 1976 Clark returned to the BBC, presenting five programmes about Rembrandt.
 The series, directed by Colin Clark, considered various aspects of the painter's work, from his self-portraits to his biblical scenes.
 The National Gallery observes about this series, "These art history lectures are an authoritative study of Rembrandt and feature examples of his work from over fifty museums".

 Clark was chancellor of the University of York from 1967 to 1978 and a trustee of the British Museum.
 During his last ten years he wrote thirteen books.
 As well as some drawn from his researches for his lectures and television series, there were two volumes of memoirs, Another Part of the Wood (1974) and The Other Half (1977).
 He was known throughout his life for his impenetrable façade and enigmatic character, which were reflected in the two autobiographical books: Piper describes them as "elegantly and subtly polished, at times very moving, often very funny [but] somewhat distanced, as if about someone else."

 In his last years Clark suffered from arteriosclerosis.
-He died at the age of seventy-nine in a nursing home in Hythe, Kent, after a fall.
+He died on 21 May 1983 at the age of seventy-nine, in a nursing home in Hythe, Kent, after a fall.